Home

 Beware of verbal low interest credit card deals - While you may agree with a bank about the details of a lower interest rate balance transfer program on the phone, the new credit card deal may include some exceptions.
 Verbal credit card agreements may not last.

-Refute the credit card charge - When we come across credit card transactions that appear to be erroneous or non-existent, we should refute the credit card charge properly and immediately to prevent additional credit card fraud.
+Refute the unauthorized credit card charges - When we come across credit card transactions that appear to be erroneous or unauthorized, we should refute the credit card charges properly and immediately to prevent additional credit card fraud.